Msubasi1/Garbage-Town/README.md

 # Garbage-Town

-# Resources and models didn't upload because of size but you see from the trailer.
+# Resources and models didn't upload because of size but you could see the result from the trailer.

 # It was a group homework.